-Allegations of violation of the Code may be submitted in writing and directed to the Dean of the Respondent's School, the Dean's Designee, or the Faculty Chairperson.
-Any charge should be submitted as soon as possible after the Reporter becomes aware of the relevant events or challenged actions and/or complained of actions, preferably within five (5) working days of becoming aware of the alleged violation.
+Any member of the University community may file charges against a student for violations of the Code.
+A charge shall be prepared in writing and directed to the Dean of the Accused Student's School.
+Any charge should be submitted as soon as possible after the Complainant becomes aware of the relevant events or challenged actions and/or complained of actions, preferably within five (5) working days of the alleged violation.